manjeetsaggi/drupal-6-modules/custom_breadcrumbs/README.txt

   admin/build/custom_breadcrumbs.
 To add a breadcrumb for a node or a view at a specific path, just enter the path in the Specific Path section.
 Fill in the visibility, title and paths sections as described above, and save the breadcrumb.
-Now your breadcrumb should appear on the node/view at the specific path that you selected.
+Now your breadcrumb should appear on the node or view at the specific path that you selected.
 Note that custom breadcrumbs does not check the validity of the entered path.
 When entering a path for a particular language (see below), do not specify the two-letter language prefix. custom breadcrumbs will assume the correct prefix according to the selected language.
 To use '*'